sbn-psi/dmsp/LDDTesting/LDDTestingTechniques.md

 ![ldd-nucspec](images/common/ldd-nucspec.png)

-## Document the tests
+## Document the tests - What to document and why

-* Documentation can be as simple as a file that lists the test name and what it is testing.
+* Each test should somehow document what is being tested.
 * This will remind you how each test is expected to fail, or what each test is intended to exercise.
 * If writing a monolithic test, this can be further developed into the expected output for comparison in a future version of the EN testing tool.

+## Document the tests - What to document and why

+* Documentation can be as simple as a file that lists the test name and what it is testing.
 * Documentation can also be written inline.
 It would be valuable to note precisely which line should fail.

 ## Organize the tests